Jumperr-labs/jumper-logging-agent/README.rst

 Installation
 ------------

+The following installation manual was tested on Unbuntu, Debian and Raspbian.

 Prerequesite: you need to have pip installed in order for the installation to work.
 If you don't have it yet, type the following command:

 	`sudo apt-get install python-pip`